abhatthal/getfile/README.md

         └── v1.0.0/
             └── model.zip
 ```
+Make sure to regenerate the MD5sums `(model1.zip.md5, meta.json.md5)` or downloads will fail due to inability to validate checksums.
 You can delete older versions as we run out of space, or keep them for as long as you'd like.
-The client will overwrite the previous model1 (Either None, v0.1.1, or v0.1.2) at `$ClientRoot/models/model1/model.zip` with v0.1.3.
+The client will overwrite the previous model1 (Either None, v0.1.1, or v0.1.2) at `${ClientRoot}/models/model1/model.zip` with v0.1.3.

 File trees generated via https://tree.nathanfriend.com/

 ## Deleting Files
-TODO: Explain how to remove files from server and stop clients from searching for these changes.

-TODO: Update library to prompt users to delete local files when removed from server and update local configuration accordingly.

-## Notable Apps
-TODO: Mention how OpenSHA utilizes GetFile and provide a link to the corresponding code.
+Continuing with the above example filesystem and metadata structure, we can simply delete the folder containing the old data.
+If we are deleting the current latest version (i.e. rollback to older version), then take care to update the MD5sums accordingly.